 Sul Ross State University's accredited Criminal Justice program is designed to give the student a well-rounded education in the field.
 A large number of elective classes are available which allow students to pursue their particular interests.
 Transfer students should be aware that the Sul Ross State University Department of Criminal Justice will accept all common Criminal Justice (CRIJ) courses for which the student has earned a C or better.
 By law, the following set of courses are fully transferable and applicable lower-division courses:

 - CRIJ 1306 Court Systems & Practices

 - CRIJ 2328 Police Systems & Practices

-Other courses may be transferable.
+Other courses may be transferable, however, a maximum of 66 hours may be brought in from an accredited two-year institution.
 The student's transcript will be reviewed by the Criminal Justice Transfer Advisor, Dr. Lorie Rubenser, after the student is accepted to Sul Ross State University and their transcript(s) has been received.
 Students who anticipate transferring to Sul Ross may use the sample degree plan to plan future coursework.
 No student will be allowed to substitute any transfer course for CJ 4309, Senior Seminar.
 For information about the transferability of a specific course, contact Dr. Lorie Rubenser at (432) 837-8166 or email@example.com.
 For details on transfer requirements, refer to the Sul Ross State University college catalog.